"Sorry, but RU-7308829 was sent over 1 year ago and can no longer be registered." If this is your postcard, it arrive today, September 22, 2020!

 I was a working classical musician for over 20 years and I love opera.

-I'm interested in any kind of postcard and I'd like to learn about something about the sender or the place where they live.
+I'm interested in any kind of postcard and I'd like to learn about something about the sender or where they live.
 Or tell me about a good book you have read recently, or your favorite movie, or the movie you can watch over and over again.

 Or tell me a secret I promise I won't tell anyone!